Accountability and Justice Act: Debate and legislative procedure

 The Accountability and Justice Act was passed on 12 January 2008 as the 10th law passed by the Council of Representatives in that year.
 However, only 140 out of 275 members were present.
 After Vice President Tariq al-Hashimi refused to sign, the controversial law was passed by a majority vote by the Presidency Council.
 The act is considered as a "chance of pensions or even reinstatement in their former jobs" for the Baath members by the Western politicians.

 Reactions

 Iraqi diplomat Feisal al-Istrabadi, lead drafter of the 2004 Transitional Administrative Law, praised the law as correcting the overreach of Paul Bremer's original De-Ba'athification decrees, which "captured a large number of people who were innocent of any wrongdoing by any objective measure and were deprived of the ability to earn a living and support their families," thereby feeding the insurgency.
 Furthermore, though the majority of Ba'ath members were Shia, it was the Sunnis who were disproportionately removed from offices, to the extent that the latter called it "de-Sunnification".
 Whether the new was a positive step toward reconciliation, depended on how the law would be applied.

+De-Baathification initiatives were largely criticized as mass dismissals without due process undermined Iraqi government and military organizations.
+They furthered grievance amongst those directly affected, along with their families, friends and communities.
+It is suspected that these processes were a contributing factor in widespread social and political conflict.